blackducksoftware/exponential-backoff-tool/README.md

 The variable 'i' is the current iteration (1 based).
 The variable 'r' is a random float from 0-1.
 Examples: "x*15+15", "x*x", "(x*x)+(10*r)"
+* `-O, --fail-on-regexp-matches`
+*(String)* A comma delimited list of regular expressions to consider failures to retry on.
+* `-o, --fail-on-string-matches`
+*(String)* A comma delimited list of strings to consider failures to retry on.
+* `-U, --fail-unless-regexp-matches`
+*(String)* A comma delimited list of regular expressions to consider successful.
+Fail otherwise.
+* `-u, --fail-unless-string-matches`
+*(String)* A comma delimited list of strings consider successful.
+Fail otherwise.
 * `-h, --help`
 Print the help screen
 * `-f, --ini-file`